 In the last days of dealing with this, on top of everything else, I somehow managed to contract Flesh Eating Disease.
 Nothing like a good bout of necrotizing fasciitis to make your year better.
 At first it almost killed me.
 After three months of hospital stays, massive rounds of antibiotic cocktails, and several surgeries, I won.
 At least that part.

 Finally there was a spark.

-An investor out of Toronto had seen businesses like this before and liked what I was saying.
-He came out and spent the day - including me, with an IV hanging out of my arm, giving a tour of a 34,000 square foot facility in the dark with a flashlight because the power had been cut.
+An investor out of Toronto had been successful in businesses like this before and liked what I was saying.
+He came out and spent the day with me and the team - including me, with an IV hanging out of my arm, giving a tour of a 34,000 square foot facility in the dark with a flashlight because the power had been cut.